Loss of smell could join list of COVID-19 symptoms, Omaha physicians say

 The presence of such symptoms in patients with no other respiratory disease, such as allergies or sinus infections, should “alert physicians to the possibility of COVID-19 infection and warrant serious consideration for self-isolation and testing of these individuals,” the group wrote.

-A World Health Organization official said Monday that the agency is looking into whether the loss of smell or taste are a defining feature of the disease.
-However, agency officials said they had not yet confirmed loss of smell or taste as a symptom.
+A World Health Organization official said Monday that the agency is looking into whether the loss of smell or taste is a defining feature of the disease.
+But agency officials said they had not yet confirmed loss of smell or taste as a symptom.

 And one German doctor warned that some people naturally have a limited sense of smell.
 Alerting everyone that they need to stay home if they can’t smell would cause false alarms.